kirekire95/challenge---2---cra-typescript---yh/README.md

 ### Todo

-- Create Apollo Server Node.js + MongoDB Backend with JWT Authentication
+- Add Image Upload in backend + drag and drop functionality in frontend?

 ### Learnings